cga-harvard/Hypermap-Registry/_docs/users.md

 ## Harvest services from a single endpoint

-HHypermap registry is designed to create a service that contains information layers given a single endpoint url.
+HHypermap Registry is designed to create a service that contains information layers given a single endpoint url.
 To perform this, in the administrative panel, aggregator section, select Endpoints options.
 There you can check which endpoints have been added before and some other options.
 To add other endpoints, press the button *Add endpoint*.
-The server will respond with the pages that is shown below.
+The following page will be shown

 ![image](https://cloud.githubusercontent.com/assets/3285923/17601195/8bf6fe24-5fcc-11e6-8b19-6ec08bcaa1dd.png)
 *Add new endpoint page response*